LCPLegal Context Protocol

 Security Considerations

-Transport security, document integrity, terms versioning, ephemeral link security, privacy, and rate limiting.
+Transport security, document integrity, terms versioning, ephemeral link security, privacy, rate limiting, and agent-side security considerations (prompt injection, autonomous signing, display-versus-signed divergence, replay across versions, signing-key compromise).

 Transport Security